 • Automated candidate and client workflows

-• CRM-driven recruiting operations
+• CRM-led recruiting operations

 • Placement and submission tracking

-• Integration with staffing systems
+• Links with staffing systems

 • Support for agency-scale hiring